 - (a) For all projects proposing private permanent financing, a letter of intent is required.
 This letter must clearly state the term of the permanent loan is at least eighteen (18) years, how the interest rate will be indexed and the current rate at the time of the letter, the amortization period, any prepayment penalties, anticipated security interest in the property and lien position.
 The interest rate must be fixed and no balloon payments may be due for eighteen (18) years.
-The bank must complete a cover letter using the format approved by the Agency, and submit it with the letter of intent.
-Applicants must submit a letter of commitment for financing within 90 days of receiving an award of tax credits. - (b) Other than as stated in Section IV(B)(2)(e), all projects proposing public permanent financing, binding commitments are required to be submitted by the full application due date.
+The bank must complete a cover letter using the format approved by the Agency, and submit it with the letter of intent. - (b) All projects proposing public permanent financing, binding commitments are required to be submitted by the full application due date.
+The Agency may grant an extension of this deadline for local governments if requested in advance of the full application due date.
 All loans must have a fixed interest rate and no balloon payments for at least eighteen (18) years after project completion.
 A binding commitment is defined as a letter, resolution or binding contract from a unit of government.
-The same terms described for the letter of intent (using the format approved by the Agency) from a private lender must be included in the commitment.

-(c) Applications may only include one set of proposed funding sources; the Agency will not consider multiple financial scenarios.
+The same terms described for the letter of intent (using the format approved by the Agency) from a private lender must be included in the commitment. - (c) Applications may only include one set of proposed funding sources; the Agency will not consider multiple financial scenarios.
 A project will be ineligible for allocation if any of the listed funding sources will not be available in an amount or under the terms described in the application.
 The Agency may waive this limitation if the project otherwise demonstrates financial feasibility.